raghavsethi/techtracking/README.md

 ```
 * Open up `http://localhost:8000` in your favorite browser
 * You can now play around with the app
-* Make changes by editing files using your favorite text editor, or use PyCharm (instructions below)
+* Make changes by editing files using your favorite text editor
 * Any changes you save to your working directory will automatically be reflected
   in the web browser.
 Just hit reload.
 * When you're done: